pschaus/book_lepl1402/source/part1.rst

 Boxing and unboxing
 -------------------

-Unfortunately, primitive types are not subclasses of "Object".
-Therefore, we cannot simple add an int value to  an ArrayList, at least not without the help of the compiler:
+Unfortunately, primitive types are not subclasses of :code:`Object`.
+Therefore, we cannot simple add an :code:`int` value to an ArrayList, at least not without the help of the compiler:

 .. code-block:: java

     list.add(3);  // does that work?

-One way to solve this problem is to write a new class with the only purpose to store int values in objects:
+One way to solve this problem is to write a new class with the only purpose to store the :code:`int` value in an object that we can then add to the list:

 .. code-block:: java